 In 1998, Hall (1999) found, in a study of technical colleges in KwaZulu-Natal, that the majority (49%) of council members were white.
 There are no figures for the country as a whole (the National Business Initiative publications (Powell & Hall, 2000; 2002; 2004) do not report on this); but from the 2010 audit we see that, nationally, an average of 11 council members are black (black here, and throughout the report, comprises black African, coloured, and Indian / Asian persons).
 There has been a major change in council member representation since the late 1990s, black representation now approximating the proportion of black people in the general population (around 90%).
 Provincially, on average 12 council members are black.
-All of Thekwini FET's council members are black.
+There are no data for King Hintsa College.

-From a gender perspective, we see that 3 of the college's council members are female, as against an average of 4 for both national and provincial level.
-Ideally this college should have at least 8 female members, to be considered as being representative.
-Although Thekwini FET College falls short of this benchmark, the provincial and national averages do not meet the bench mark either.
-Female representivity at all three levels therefore falls significantly short of the 52% ideal.
+From a gender perspective too, it was not possible to comment on King Hintsa because the data was missing.
+However the national average was 4 and the provincial average 5.
+Female representivity at these two levels therefore falls significantly short of the 52% ideal.
 By implication, colleges have a long way to go to achieve the optimal balance in this regard.